agentguard-ai/TealTiger-Blogs/governance/index.md

 **Why runtime enforcement beats static evaluation**
 A practical argument for enforcing governance at execution time, not just scoring models before deployment.
-→ 2026-02-27-why-runtime-enforcement-beats-static-evaluation.html
+→ {% post_url 2026-02-27-why-runtime-enforcement-beats-static-evaluation %}

+---

-AI governance is a **complete lifecycle discipline** covering: policies, accountability, risk and impact assessment, measurement, runtime controls, evidence, cost governance, data governance, and sustainability.
+AI governance is a **full lifecycle discipline**, spanning: policy definition, accountability, risk and impact assessment, runtime enforcement, evidence generation, cost governance, data governance, and sustainability.

 This hub organizes the blog into **clear governance domains**.
-If you’re new, start with the sections below.
+If you’re new to AI governance, start with the sections below.

+---

-## If you're new, start here
+## Start here

-1. **Runtime Governance** — understand enforcement at execution boundaries
+1. **Runtime Governance** — enforcement at execution boundaries
-2. **Cost Governance** — understand budgets, denial‑of‑wallet, and economic guardrails
+2. **Cost Governance** — budgets, denial‑of‑wallet, and economic guardrails
-3. **Evidence & Audit** — understand why logs alone are insufficient
+3. **Audit & Evidence** — why logs alone are insufficient

+---

 ## Governance hubs